 The Harbour Town Lighthouse and Museum is another must-see museum.
 This lighthouse was not actually built to serve as a true lighthouse at all.
 It was built as a tourist visitor attraction when Hilton Head was first developed as a vacation destination.
 Each step up the 90-foot tower takes you along a historical timeline.
 You'll learn about the island's namesake, Captain William Hilton, an English explorer sent to prospect the new world; the island's role in the Revolutionary and Civil wars; and Charles Fraser's visionary master plan for Sea Pines Plantation.
 And when you get to the top, you will get a beautiful view of the marina and surrounding island.

 Got kids?
-Don't miss the Sandbox, an interactive children's museum filled with entertaining and educational play areas.
-Kids can "shop" at the International Bazaar, fly the friendly skies in a plane complete with pilot, co-pilot and passenger seats, and sail away on Captain William Hilton's ship of discovery.
+Don't miss The Sandbox, an interactive children's museum filled with entertaining and educational play areas.
+Kids can "shop" at the International Bazaar, fly the friendly skies in a plane complete with pilot, co-pilot and passenger seats, and man the bridge of a shrimp trawler.